Zunairah-ikhan/Titanic-and-Ames-Housing-ML-Models/README.md

     *  Split the data into features (X) and target (y)
     *  Use `sklearn.model_selection.train_test_split` to create training and test sets
     *  For the Titanic dataset, use stratified sampling based on the Survived columnExplain why this is appropriate.
-• For the House Prices dataset, use random sampling.
+    *  For the House Prices dataset, use random sampling.
 Justify your choice.
+    *
-4. Building a Processing Pipeline (20 points)
+3. Building a Processing Pipeline
 Create a scikit-learn pipeline that includes:
 • Display basic information: info(), describe(), and head().
 • Imputation of missing values (using median for numeric, mode for categorical).